 Human Service Associate

 Do you want to help others live full and healthy lives?
 Is interning in the human services field before you transfer to a four-year program important to you?
 If so, Allegany College of Maryland's Human Service Associate program was made with you in mind.
-Our Human Service Associate program provides you with a “hands-on”, holistic (mind/body/spirit) approach to the helping professions -- whether you choose to immediately enter the workforce or pursue your bachelor's degree in sociology, psychology, social work, or addictions counseling.
+Our Human Service Associate program provides you with a hands-on holistic (mind/body/spirit) approach to the human service professions -- whether you choose to immediately enter the workforce or pursue your bachelor's degree in sociology, psychology, social work, or addictions counseling.

 As one of the first Human Service programs to be nationally accredited*, our program has a 35+ year history of preparing new helping professionals for employment.
 And it's the only associate level degree program in the area that prepares graduates to become entry level addictions counselors.

 As you earn your Associate's degree in Human Services, you'll develop an exceptional level of skill, work ethic, and self-awareness as well as the ability to work as a team player.
 The Human Service Program utilizes a learning community approach to facilitate growth and skill development.
 In the clinical phase of the program, students enroll in clinical courses as a group for four semesters, working closely with two faculty members to support, risk, and learn as a group.
 Your learning experience will be active, relationship-based and tailored to your personal and professional goals.
 Through our cutting edge course content in mind/body medicine and wellness, we'll prepare you for the challenges of fieldwork.
 Your participation in three, 15-week internships at area agencies will build an impressive resume.

 As a Human Service Associate program student, you'll have the chance to become part of our Human Service Club and attend national conferences, including the Family Therapy Networker Conference in Washington, D.C., as well as community service projects.